Toontown-Event-Horizon/panda-utils/README.md

 computationally expensive for the players of the game and having a decimated model for polysets is recommended.

-This step takes three arguments:
+This step takes up to four arguments:
 * `flags`: comma-separated list of Egg collision flags.
 Defaults to `keep,descend`.
 * `method`: lowercase type of the collider (sphere, polyset, etc.)
   Defaults to `sphere`, which is undesired in most cases.
 * `group_name`: If supplied, the collision will be added to a node with the given name.
-If not supplied (default), the collision will be added to a node with the name = input_folder's name (this group is automatically created by the optimize step).
+If not supplied (default), the collision will be added to a node with the name = input_folder's name (this group is automatically created by the `model_parent` step or can be made manually).
+* `bitmask`: If supplied, uses a non-standard collide bitmask.

 This step can appear multiple times in the pipeline if one wants to add multiple collision solids to different parts of the model.

 **Changelog**
+* 1.3.2 - support for collide bitmasks
+* 1.3.1 - no longer causes segmentation fault if the group has Lines
 * 1.1 - initial implementation

 **Examples**